Nagendra1997/libmesibo/tutorial.md

 ## Tutorial on using  the Mesibo C/C++ API

 The Mesibo C/C++ library can be seamlessly integrated into your application on any platform, with custom extensions/wrappers.
-To compile your C/C++ application with Mesibo,you need to link it with the Mesibo  Library File.On Linux based OS, Mesibo is available as a shared library(.so) which allows you to use it from any application OR languages of your choice like C, C++,Python, PHP, Matlab, etc.
+To compile your C/C++ application with Mesibo, you need to link it with the Mesibo  Library File.
+On any Linux based system, Mesibo is available as a shared library(.so) which allows you to use it from any application OR languages of your choice like C, C++, Python, PHP, Matlab, etc.

-In this part we will create a simple real-time app using C++.
+In this part, we will create a simple real-time app using C++.

 ### OS requirements
 - CentOS / RedHat 7.x or above